 It was 1956 and he was in Port Said.

 About these two facts he was reasonably certain but a murderous attack left him certain about little else - maybe just the conviction that the British usually did the right thing and that to be a crook a man must assume the society he lived in was honest.

 About the AuthorP.H.
-Newby, who died in 1997, was a perpetual high achiever – he was a novelist and BBC mandarin who in 1969 became the first winner of the Booker Prize, for Something to Answer For
+Newby was the first winner of the Booker Prize.
+He was a perpetual high achiever – a novelist and BBC mandarin who in 1969 became the first winner of the Booker Prize, for Something to Answer For.